palveeen22/palveeen22/README.md

 Hi! ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Alvin Pratama
 =====================================================================================================================================

-FrontEnd Developer and  Petroleum  Engginer.
+Software Developer and  Petroleum  Engginer.
 ----------------------------

-As a full-stack developer, I specialize in frontend development using React.js and have experience with Tailwind CSS.
-I focus on creating great user experiences and prioritize writing high-quality, maintainable, and thoroughly tested code.
-I'm always eager to learn new technologies and programming languages to enhance my skills.
-Outside of coding, I enjoy surfing, improving my design skills, and creating music.
+Passionate about art, surfing, and programming, I have seamlessly combined my creative inclinations with my experience as a software developer.
+With a strong passion for writing high-quality, maintainable, and thoroughly tested code, I consistently hold myself to the highest standards of software development.
+I am driven to continuously learn and adapt to new technologies and programming languages, always seeking to expand my knowledge and improve my skills.

 * 🌍  I'm based in Jakarta, ID
 * 🧠  I'm learning everything JavaScript